gamemann/cf-nginx-iptables-automation/README.md

 Additionally, I've added backup and restoring options plus more!

 ## Installation
-While these scripts automate the list of CloudFlare IP ranges, there are a few steps required before using it.
+While this script automates most of the process, there are a few steps required before using it.

 ### Cron Job & Script Execution
 It's best to utilize cron jobs to automatically execute this script.
 In the cron job below, we update the list *every day at 2:30 AM*.
 However, you may alter the schedule.
 I would recommend using a cron job generator such as [this](https://crontab.guru/) if you want to change the schedule.